RD-International/website/README.md

 By default, this template comes pre-configured with Tina CMS.

-Now you can create your posts directly from the CMS without the need to do it manually.
+Now you can create your tours directly from the CMS without the need to do it manually.

 If you decide to use Tina, it's not necessary to add any properties to the Markdown files, Tina does it automatically.